 Here’s another marriage announcement in Spanish that includes more information, including where the happy newlywed couple will ultimately reside.

 Don’t forget about researching the younger members of a family.
-Articles about Hispanic traditions and social events such as quinceaneras can be found in American Spanish-language newspapers.
+Articles about Hispanic traditions and social events such as quinceaneras can be found in our Hispanic American Newspaper Archives.
 I love the following article from 1950 with the photo of an Albuquerque teen and its proclamation that she is the most beautiful 15-year-old in America.
 A nice added detail is that she is a redhead.

-American Spanish-language newspapers can be a boon to a Hispanic family history researcher.
+Hispanic American Newspaper Archives can be a boon to a Hispanic family history researcher.
 As you scour them for clues in your genealogy research, make sure that you also look for English-language newspapers for additional articles about your Hispanic family members.